MLOps-Group/shroom-classifier/reports/README.md

 ![my_image](figures/mlops_diagram.drawio.png)

+The diagram takes its starting point in the local setup depicted as the <i>dev</i> circle in the lower left corner.
+Here we have our local setup with our code and data.
+The code is pushed to GitHub where it is tested using GitHub actions.
+Google Cloud Run triggers are used for building the necesary Docker images and pusing them to the Container Registry, making sure they are always up to date.
+The data is pushed to Google Cloud Storage where it is stored.

+Training is done using Vertex AI.
+Here the latest training Docker image is pulled from the Container Registry and used to train the model.
+The train image reads a training configuration set up by Hydra and WANDB is used to track the experiment, save the config as well as save the model.

+The model is deployed using Google Cloud Run.
+Here the latest deployment Docker image is pulled from the Container Registry and used to deploy the model.
+The deployment image sets up the FastAPI application which is used for inference and monitoring.
+The deployed API can then be accesed through the Streamlit frontend, making it easy for the user to get to know their mushrooms.

 ### Question 26

 > **Discuss the overall struggles of the project.
 Where did you spend most time and what did you do to overcome these**